deathworlders/online/content/book/deathworlders/chapter-24-alien-world.md

 "True."
 Simon agreed.
 “So…?”

-"So... yeah.
+"So...yeah.
 I wouldn’t have a problem going there provided I had somebody to show me the ropes."

 "Hmmm…"